caleywoods/SOSMS/README.md

 worried about you.

 Your parents, scared to death, hear about SOSMS and log onto the site.
-On the site, they enter your phone number and their phone number or email address.
+They enter your phone number and their phone number or email address.

 From your aid station in Fooville you text "SAFE" to the SOSMS phone